 Building on an Honours BA in History from the University of Toronto and professional experience with heritage organizations in Ottawa, Caroline joined the Vimy Foundation in 2017.
-An avid traveller and a member of a military family, Caroline has visited Vimy twice, and has toured numerous other First and Second World War battlefields in Europe and around the world.
-She will be handling administrative duties for the office and coordinating the Foundation’s communications.
-Caroline can’t wait to connect with you on the Foundation’s social media pages: Facebook, Twitter, Instagram, and YouTube!
+An avid traveller and a member of a military family, Caroline has visited Vimy three times, and has toured numerous other First and Second World War battlefields in Europe and around the world.
+She will be handling administrative duties for the office and helping coordinate the Foundation’s communications.

 Minister Hehr thanks the Vimy Foundation for commitment to Visitor Education Centre under construction at the Canadian National Vimy Memorial

 July 3, 2016 — Vimy, France